onecx-apps/onecx-chat/helm/INSTALL.md

 aws ec2 create-volume --availability-zone us-east-1a --size 10

-# take volume id and set it in pv.yaml files of llama2 and qdrant
+# take volume id and set it in pv.yaml files of ollama and qdrant

 # install storage-class
 kubectl apply -f storageclass.yaml